ADHD, By the Numbers

 - 7 percent of severely obese women have ADHD; a fraction 5 times larger than the regular population.

-- Girls with ADHD have 5.6 times higher rates of bulimia, and 2.7 times higher chances of developing anorexia.
+- Girls with ADHD have 5.6 times higher rates of bulimia, and 2.7 times higher chances of developing other eating disorders.